 - 2 tablespoons garlic, minced

 - Egg whites from 2 large eggs

 For the teriyaki sauce:

 - ½ cup low-sodium soy sauce

 - ¼ cup brown sugar

 For the meatballs:

-- Preheat oven to 350 degrees F. Line a baking sheet with foil or parchment.
+- Preheat oven to 350°F. Line a baking sheet with foil.

-- In a large bowl, mix ground beef, bread crumbs, soy sauce, brown sugar, garlic, and egg whites for meatballs together until well combined.
+- Combine ground beef, Panko, soy sauce, brown sugar, garlic, and egg whites.

 - Bake meatballs for 25 minutes.